pg12575/FibaroOpenHAB/README.md

 [More info..](http://docs.openhab.org/installation/linux.html#file-locations)

+*For openHABian, all folders located at - openhabian@openhabianpi:/$*

 ## Z-Wave Binding
 Install ZWave binding using *PaperUI*.
 New devices can be added using *PaperUI*'s inbox discovery feature.
 If device not correctly recognised/initialized, wake up again by triple clicking the b button.